mhdwael86/The-World-Of-Niftycraft/README.md

 ![Gameplay Screenshot](screenshot2.jpg)

 ## 👨‍💻 Role
-I developed the game mechanics and user interface, and implemented networking using C# in Unity with Nakama and Photon Fusion.
+I developed the game mechanics, user interface, and implemented networking using C# in Unity with Nakama and Photon Fusion.

 ## 🌐 Platform
 - Unity 2022